Hiking in Bako National Park and Eating in Kuching – the best of Malaysian Borneo

 • spend one night listening to the sounds of the jungle

-• most of the animals go out on certain times, proboscis monkeys for example apparently show themselves in the early morning and at sunset, in both cases very difficult to be on time if on a day trip, due to the fixed schedules of the boat.
+• most of the animals go out at certain times, proboscis monkeys for example apparently show themselves in the early morning and at sunset, in both cases very difficult to be on time if on a day trip, due to the fixed schedules of the boat.
 Indeed most of the visitors we met who were on a day trip didn’t see any monkey

 • sleeping in the park is really cheap